shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 * Like [Alan Kay noted:](https://softwareengineering.stackexchange.com/questions/46592/so-what-did-alan-kay-really-mean-by-the-term-object-oriented) <q>Actually, I made up the term object-oriented, and I can tell you I did not have C++ in mind.
 An important thing here is—I have many of the same feelings about Smalltalk </q>
 * The "OOP/OOD" approach taken by C++ and later Java and C# and other languages, which was inspired by [Simula](https://en.wikipedia.org/wiki/Simula).

 As a result, the term has become somewhat muddled.
-Also note that if the language is Turing complete, then usually one can implement OOP-like systems such as [GObject](https://en.wikipedia.org/wiki/GObject) or [libcello](http://libcello.org/) for C.
+Also note that if the language is Turing-complete, then usually one can implement OOP-like systems such as [GObject](https://en.wikipedia.org/wiki/GObject) or [libcello](http://libcello.org/) for C.

 ### What does Functional Programming ( FP ) mean?